SamVanHoof/cookie_toaster/README.md

 - accept: function, callback to handle accept
 - decline: function, callback to handle decline

-- popped: Boolean, set this property in yoy localstorage to track if cookie has been shown
+- popped: Boolean, set this property in your localstorage to track if cookie has been shown for the user